mamba-org/rhumba/README.md

 # Rhumba 🐍

 ¡Caramba!
-R bindings to Mamba!
+R bindings for Mamba!

 In early stages of development, but pretty usable.